Samir Duro

-Samir Duro (born 18 October 1977) is a Bosnian retired professional footballer.
+Samir Duro (born 18 October 1977) is a Bosnian retired professional footballer who played as a midfielder.

 Club career

 Duro previously played for Sarajevo in the Bosnian Premier League and Međimurje in the Croatian Prva HNL.

 International career

-Duro made his debut for Bosnia and Herzegovina in an October 1999 European Championship qualification match away against Estonia and has earned a total of 7 caps, scoring no goals.
+Duro made his debut for Bosnia and Herzegovina in an October 1999 European Championship qualification match away against Estonia and has earned a total of seven caps.
 His final international was an August 2002 friendly match against Serbia and Montenegro.